cyverse-archive/DE/services/api/endpoints/filesystem/metadata.md

 __Request Query Parameters__:

-* proxyToken - A valid CAS ticket.
 * force - Omitting this parameter, or setting its value to anything other than "true", will cause this endpoint to validate that none of the given "destination_ids" already have Metadata Template AVUs set with any of the attributes found in any of the Metadata Template AVUs associated with the source "data-id", otherwise an ERR_NOT_UNIQUE error is returned.
 IRODS allows duplicate attributes with different values on files and folders, so this endpoint will also allow copies of IRODS AVUs to destination files/folders of duplicate attributes if the source file/folder has a different value.

 __Request Body__: